OpenSourceEconomics/respy/README.rst

 Citation
 --------

-With the second release and a complete rewrite ``respy`` evolved into a general framework for the estimation of Eckstein-Keane-Wolpin models.
+``respy`` was completely rewritten in the second release and evolved into a general framework for the estimation of Eckstein-Keane-Wolpin models.
 Please cite it with

 .. code-block::